Economics (Ph.D.)

 In the ECON 979 Research Skills course, students pursue a significant research project under the guidance of a faculty member and the class instructor.
 Students are expected to complete a research paper and present it in class.

 The course is normally taken in a student's second year of study.
 Students also present their research in a conference-style format in their third year of study, typically in the department's graduate seminar series.
-The presentation may involve either a significant extension of their second-year paper from ECON 979 or a new research project.
-The third-year presentation requirement may satisfy the course requirements for ECON 996 Research Workshop.
+The presentation may involve either a significant extension of their second-year paper from ECON 979 Research Skills or a new research project.
+The third-year presentation requirement may satisfy the presentation requirement for ECON 996 Research Workshop.

 Research Workshop